RasmussenLab/njab/README.md

 ## Tutorials

-The tutorial can be found on the documentation of the project with output or can be run directly in colab:
+The tutorial can be found on the documentation of the project with output or can be run directly in colab.

 ### Explorative Analysis of survival dataset